 Once you’ve filled and capped your jars, you’re ready to can.

 13. Prepare a sheet with the following information.
-Identify the canner (in this case, Anne’s canner), then places to mark the time for Vent Start, Vent End, Pressure Start, and Pressure End.
+Identify the canner (see the example below, Anne’s canner), then places to mark the time for Vent Start, Vent End, Pressure Start, and Pressure End.
 We also marked down the number of jars in the canner so we could figure out the price per jar at the end of the session.

 14. Add four or five quarts of hot water (about 140 degrees — either use very hot tap water or heat the water in the canner) to each canner.
 This is much more than usual, because you want to adjust for the longer processing time.
 You might also add 1/2 cup of lemon juice to the water — this is supposed to help reduce tuna smell in the canner.